Irma recovery: Florida Keys will open to visitors Oct. 1

 - 2 Bucs players kneel during national anthem, co-chairman releases statement

+- Search underway for endangered woman after empty car found on Sunshine Skyway Bridge

-- Principal killed, daughter, 4, critically injured in Clearwater jet ski crash
+- Man killed in Clearwater jet ski crash identified, 4-year-old girl remains in critical condition

 - Tampa Bay Buccaneers react to President Trump’s comments on NFL players